How to install and configure Azure PowerShell

 Select your directory and add a new user.
 This new user can sign in using a work or school account.
 During the creation of the user, you will be supplied with both an e-mail address for the user and a temporary password.
 Save this information, as it is used in step 5 below.

-From the management portal, select Settings and then select Administrators.
+From the Azure classic portal, select Settings and then select Administrators.
 Select Add, and add the new user as a co-administrator.
 This allows the work or school account to manage your Azure subscription.

 For more information on signing up for Microsoft Azure with a work or school account, see Sign up for Microsoft Azure as an Organization.